rodolphoess/rodolphoess/README.md

 Java, Kotlin, Go, PHP and Python.
 Started to write about technical topics on your own blog, maybe a future writer.

+- 💼 &nbsp; Working as Senior Developer at Zup Innovation, a Brazilian company which is a hold of Itaú Unibanco.

 <h3> 🤝🏻 Can we follow each other? </h3>

 <p align="center">